John Medina (actor)

-Career
+Early life and background

+Medina's parents separated when he was young.
+He was primarily raised by his grandmother in Novaliches, Quezon City.
+He grew up in an environment that valued creative expression, which reportedly encouraged his interest in acting from a young age.
+He attended both elementary and high school in the Philippines.

+Acting career

 Medina started his career as commercial model and bit player.
 During this period, he met Coco Martin.
 The two would be reunited in Tayong Dalawa on ABS-CBN and since then would be part of various series starred by Martin for the network.
-He first played body double to Martin in Minsan Lang Kita Iibigin before landing his biggest role up to that point, that of James Ocampo in Walang Hanggan.
-The role came as Medina's big break, with his character's name becoming a top trending topic on Twitter on March 13, 2012.
+He first played body double to Martin in Minsan Lang Kita Iibigin before landing his biggest role up to that point, that of James Ocampo the henchman of Emily and Daniel in Walang Hanggan.
+The role came as Medina's big break, with his character's name becoming a top trending topic on Twitter on March 13, 2012 as Medina's James Ocampo defeated Joem Bascon's Tomas Alcantara in a poker game.

 Medina would star in further projects with Martin including Juan dela Cruz and Ikaw Lamang before becoming one of the "CIDG Boys" in the longest running action series Ang Probinsyano.

 Medina is also handled by the same manager, Biboy Arboleda, as Coco Martin.
 Medina is active in most Dreamscape Entertainment projects headed by Deo Endrinal.